brittaniemorgan/authentication-server-performance-test/README.md

 How to run tests:
 1. Download NODE JS
 2. Install dependencies with `npm install`
-3. Run with `npm start`
+3. Start server with `npm start`
-4. artillery run load-test.yml
+4. Run tests with `artillery run load-test.yml`